 Special Populations in Manifest allows the creation of new Identities that are NetID Eligible, but this functionality should only be used when appropriate.
-This document outlines when Manifest should be used to create a identity for an affiliate and when other means, such as requesting POI status from HR or assigning a Guest NetID should be used.
+This document outlines when Manifest should be used to invite an affiliate and when other means, such as requesting POI status from HR or issuing a Guest NetID should be used.

 Who can get a NetID?

 There are several different ways that a person can obtain a NetID if they don't already have one, each with their own intended usage.